jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

            *  Retrospective + formal feview feedback into *project review report* to help guide next increment.
       2. Deploy.
            * Solution deployed into *active* use.
+           * Final end-to-end testing during Deployment allows for the testing of back-out procedures.
            * **Milestone Output**: Project review report.
 6. Post-Project.
       * Checks how well the expected business benefits have been met